Dear Friends,

 From India, Mumbai

-In my observation, your concept of compensation review is different from the market pratice in India.
+In my observation, your concept of compensation review is different from the market practice in India.

-First of all there is no uniformity in our compensation and benefits structure all over India neither they are uniform at regional or local level or within similar industry.
+First of all, there is no uniformity in our compensation and benefits structure all over India, neither are they uniform at the regional or local level or within a similar industry.

 1. Base salary,